 - Turn on your hot water: this tip works to solve the problem of frozen pipes, as well as prevent them.
 The hot water will act as a force against the backup in addition to creating a good amount of steam for thawing.

 - Be careful: never go the route of using an open heating instrument like a blowtorch to thaw your frozen pipes.
 It might cause more harm than good!
 Safety first.

 - Heat beats cold: use an instrument referenced earlier, such as heating tape, to thaw the pipe.
 If conditions outside don’t allow travel for the purchase of said items, simple household items like a hairdryer or a hot towel can do the trick.

-- Give us a call: if the situation at hand seems too complex, don’t be afraid to call us.
+- Give us a call: if fixing frozen pipes by yourself is a hassle, don’t be afraid to call us.
 We are on standby 24/7 for emergency services.